open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 6.1.4.3 Routing across PLMN
 ```

-Let's start the explanation assuming that the connection test of the UE to this single host has been completed.
+This explanation assumes that you have already completed the UE connection test on a single host.

 ## 1. Your First Roaming with Test Program